Ion induced nuclear reactions

 Dose distribution of both nuclear isomers Hg-197 and Hg-197m in mixture and separate and compared to the well-known therapeutically-used weak beta emitter Lu-177 and the SPECT isotope In-111

-Copper-61, as short-lived positron emitter (t1/2 = 3.3 h), is an alternative copper isotope to Cu-64.
+Copper-61, as short-lived positron emitter (t1/2 = 3.3 h), is an alternative copper isotope to Copper-64.
 It is very suitable for the imaging of fast biological processes (similar to fluorine-18).
-Yttrium-86 is a positron-emitter that allows for preliminary imaging and dose determination prior to therapy with Y-90 conjugates.
-With its long half-life (t1/2 = 78.4 h), Zr-89 is a positron emitter perfectly suited for radiolabeling antibody conjugates with long biological half-lives.
-They are produced according to the following nuclear reactions: 64Zn(p,α)61Cu-61, 86Sr(p,n)86Y and 89Y(p,n)89Zr.
+The respective radionuclides are produced according to the following nuclear reactions: 64Zn(p,α)61Cu-61 and 89Y(p,n)89Zr.